joe-molitoris/SQL-Code-Challenges/README.md

 # SQL-Code-Challenges
-LinkedIn Learning SQL Code Challenges
+This repo contains solutions to 20 exercises in LinkedIn Learning's course "SQL Code Challenges".